The Pursuit of Perfection

 “31“Do not worry then, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear for clothing?’32“For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
 33“But seek first His kingdom and His righteousness, and all these things will be added to you.”
 (Matt 6:31)

-Maybe for you, it’s the pursuit of a perfect body, to be the perfect mom, to have a perfect marriage, or the perfect kids.
+it’s the pursuit of a perfect body, to be the perfect mom, to have a perfect marriage, or the perfect kids.
 There are many ways in which “perfectionism” can creep up in your life and lead to other things like depression, anxiety and self-doubt.

 At the end of the day- I’m still married to my best friend, my soul mate.
 There is nothing more “perfect” that that! <3